 My family has been in Los Angeles for three generations.
 I love Los Angeles for its diverse and rich culture.
 Growing up, I also spent a lot of time in the Uinta and Wasatch Mountains, and gained a deep appreciation for nature and our environment.
 When I get tired of the city hustle and traffic, I enjoy a respite out in the high desert or somewhere along the coast by the water.

 I went to college in Seattle and studied forestry, conservation, and photography.
 I earned a BFA in Art and Environmental Studies.
 I also have an MFA from Otis College of Art and Design in Los Angeles.
-And I received my MA in Clinical Psychology from Antioch University in Los Angeles as well.
+And I received my MA in Clinical Psychology from Antioch University in Los Angeles.

 I’ve worked in a community mental health clinic with adults, couples, families, and teen groups.
 I’ve also worked for a public mental health agency serving vulnerable youth and families, doing field work in schools and homes.
 I am very passionate about supporting my community, especially marginalized and underrepresented groups.